Magicalbat/mg-libraries/README.md

 ### Backends

 `mg_arena` uses two different backends depending on the requirements of the application.
-There is a backend that uses `malloc` and `free`, and there is a backend that uses lower level functions like `VirtualAlloc` and `mmap`.**
+There is a backend that uses `malloc` and `free`, and there is a backend that uses lower level functions like `VirtualAlloc` and `mmap`.

+**NOTE: I recomend using the lower level one, unless you have a good reason not to.**

 - [Typedefs](#typedefs)
 - [Enums](#enums)